 King Charles I Executed – Motorcycle Ride Recommendation

-Start at Windsor Castle, ride past Runnymede (where the Magna Carta was signed in 1215)and into central London to Buckingham Palace, along the Mall, into Whitehall, on to Parliament and ending up at the National Army Museum in Chelsea.
+, ride past Runnymede (where the Magna Carta was signed in 1215)and into central London to Buckingham Palace, along the Mall, into Whitehall, on to Parliament and ending up at the National Army Museum in Chelsea.
 For maximum enjoyment, I recommend this ride early in the morning in mid-June when the sun rises before 5 AM.
 You can see everything and avoid the atrocious London traffic.
 At the National Army Museum in Chelsea, you can find a Full English Breakfast at the nearby King’s Road and wait for the museum to open to find out more about the English Civil War.

 Image Attribution – Paul Delaroche [Public domain], via Wikimedia Commons